stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 She held up a finger and wiggled it around to illustrate her point.
 She took a deep breath and let it out slowly.

 “I agree with Lord Havelock,” she said slowly.
 “Not everything that happened was entirely real.
-But I think...
-I think the other side of that wall of darkness was underwater.
+But I think… I think the other side of that wall of darkness was underwater.
 A long way underwater.

 “Beneath the thunders of the upper deep,” quoted Havelock, “far, far beneath in the abysmal sea.”